 If you try the short toss drill with a player who is experiencing this problem and it still doesn't seem to help, consider going back to the batting tee.
 Move the entire tee in such a way that it simulates a pitch on the outside half of the plate.
 Have the batter assume a normal stance, shift the weight back before coming forward with a short stride toward the pitcher (or slightly toward the ball) and attempt to hit a line drive to the opposite field.
 If the player is pulling weak ground balls or hitting the ball off the end of the bat, he or she is "pulling off" the ball and needs to concentrate on taking the stride and the front shoulder more toward the pitcher or the ball.
-Before correcting the players that are struggling with this, be sure that they aren't simply taking their eyes off the ball before contact.
+Before correcting players who are struggling with this, be sure that they aren't simply taking their eyes off the ball before contact.

-Most coaches don't understand the proper tee placement for hitting the outside pitch.
-It's not good enough just to move the tee to the front part of the outside of the plate. the pitch down the middle is hit slightly in front of home plate and the outside pitch several inches behind the front edge of home plate.
+One word of caution before trying this variation of the tee drill: Most coaches don't understand the proper tee placement for hitting the outside pitch.
+It's not good enough just to move the tee to the front part of the outside of the plate.
+If you look at still photos of the great hitters, they hit the inside pitch well out in front of home plate, the pitch down the middle slightly in front of home plate and the outside pitch several inches behind the front edge of home plate.
 Hitting these pitches in this manner allows the bat head to take the most direct path to the ball, which means that the hitter's mechanics are fundamentally sound.
+This increases the batter's chances of driving the ball up the middle or the opposite way.

-So, when setting up the tee to simulate an outside pitch in the location that it should be hit, move the entire tee so that the ball is over the outside part of the plate about four to six inches behind the front edge.
+So, when setting up the tee to simulate an outside pitch in the location that it should be hit, move the entire tee so that the ball is over the outside part of the plate about four to six inches behind the front edge (toward the catcher).